grantcurell/anki-voice/FOR_DEV.md

 - Xcode configured with your Apple Developer account (for device deployment)

 **API Requirements:**
-- OpenAI API key with GPT-5 access
+- LLM backend configured (Ollama with GPU acceleration)
 - API key must start with `sk-` and have sufficient credits

 ### Step 1: Clone the Repository